 5. Go for exposed legs

-You easily make a small living room look bigger by choosing furniture with exposed legs.
-Choose a couch with legs off the ground to make the space seem more open.
+You quickly make a small living room look bigger by choosing furniture with exposed legs.
+Choose a couch with legs off the ground to make the space more open.

-Especially keep this rule in mind for the largest furniture in the room, it makes a huge difference.
+Especially keep this rule in mind for the most oversized furniture in the room; it makes a huge difference.

 6. Choose skinny floating shelves

-Decorating your walls is absolutely possible in a small living room; you just have to be smart about it.
+Decorating your walls is possible in a small living room; you have to be smart.

-If you hang some shelving, make sure you opt for a long narrow floating shelf instead of a large, chunky one.
+If you hang some shelving, opt for a long narrow floating shelf instead of a large, chunky one.

 You don’t want shelves to obstruct your visual field from the other end of the room.